 Defendant's case is indistinguishable from Sabula.
 His claim that he entered into a "non-prosecution agreement" with the former district attorney would be rendered moot by an acquittal or, if he is convicted, reviewed by the Superior Court in an appeal following final judgment.
-It is also worth noting that, unlike Sabula, and despite defendant's continued repeated assertions to the contrary on appeal, his claim does not involve an agreement at all; as mentioned previously, Castor specifically denied the existence of any quid pro quo (N.T.
+It is also worth noting that, unlike Sabula, and despite defendant's continued assertions to the contrary on appeal, his claim does not involve an agreement at all; as mentioned previously, Castor specifically denied the existence of any quid pro quo (N.T.
 2/2/16, 99).

 Defendant, in a superficially mesmerizing paragraph, attempts to distinguish Sabula.
-He argues that his agreement is different than the one in that case; he says that his agreement was supposedly "that he would never be prosecuted at all" (Emergency Application at 23).
+He argues that his agreement is different than the one in that case; he says that his agreement was supposedly "that he would never be prosecuted at all" (Petition by William H. Cosby, Jr. for Allowance of Appeal at 17).
 This is no different than Sabula.
 The defendant there bargained for the Commonwealth's "promise not to prosecute."
 Id., 46 A.3d at 1292.
 Defendant's attempted distinction is illusory.

-The Commonwealth respectfully submits that whether defendant's non-prosecution claim will be irreparably lost is not a complicated issue requiring strained interpretations of cases involving immunity provisions in federal aviation statutes or tariff agreements (Emergency Application at 23, citing cases).
+The Commonwealth respectfully submits that whether defendant's non-prosecution claim will be irreparably lost is not a complicated issue requiring strained interpretations of cases involving immunity provisions in federal aviation statutes or tariff agreements (Petition by William H. Cosby, Jr. for Allowance of Appeal at 15-16, citing cases).
 This instead is an issue that is squarely-and easily-resolved by Sabula.

-b.
-Defendant's appeal fails under the exceptional circumstances doctrine.
+B. Defendant's appeal fails under the exceptional circumstances doctrine.

 Defendant relies on Commonwealth v.
 Bolden, 373 A.2d 90 (Pa.
-1977), and a handful of other decades-old cases in arguing his appeal should be heard based on the "exceptional circumstances" doctrine.4 His reliance on those cases is misplaced.
+1977), and a handful of other decades-old cases in arguing his appeal should be heard based on the "exceptional circumstances"

+doctrine.4 His reliance on those cases is misplaced.
 The "exceptional circumstances" doctrine-to the extent it even remains viable today in light of the adoption of Pa.
 R.A.P.
 313-does not confer jurisdiction to hear defendant's premature appeal.

-As an initial matter, the Commonwealth would be remiss is it failed to point out that in almost half of these case relied upon by defendant to advance his claim that "exceptional circumstances" warrant appellate jurisdiction, the court actually held that "exceptional circumstances" did not exist to warrant an appeal from an interlocutory order.
+As an initial matter, the Commonwealth would be remiss if it failed to point out that in almost half of these cases relied upon by defendant to advance his claim that "exceptional circumstances" warrant appellate jurisdiction, the court actually held that "exceptional circumstances" did not exist to warrant an appeal from an interlocutory order.
 See, e.g., Swanson, 225 A.2d at 232-233 (quashing appeal from an interlocutory order denying defendant's request for change of venue due to pre-trial publicity where no exceptional facts or circumstances existed to depart from the general rule that an appeal only lies from a final order); Byrd, 219 A.2d at 295 (quashing appeal from interlocutory order requiring defendant to submit to a neuropsychiatric examination where the appeal did not fall within the exceptional circumstances doctrine); Bruno, 225 A.2d at 242-243 (quashing appeal from an interlocutory order committing defendant to a mental health facility where appeal did not fall within the exceptional circumstances doctrine).
 These cases, consequently, fail to advance defendant's quest to have this Court exercise appellate jurisdiction.5

-Specifically, defendant cites Bolden, supra, Commonwealth v.
+4 Specifically, defendant cites Bolden, supra, Commonwealth v.
 Bruno, 225 A.2d 241 (Pa.
 1967), Commonwealth v.
-Byrd, 219 A.2d 293 (1966), Commonwealth v.
+Byrd, 219 A.2d 293 (Pa.
+1966), Commonwealth v.
 Leaming, 275 A.2d 43 (Pa.
 1971), Commonwealth v.
 Bunter 282 A.2d 705 (Pa 1971), Commonwealth v.
 Kilgallen, 103 A.2d 183 (Pa.
 1954), and Commonwealth v.
 Swanson, 225 A.2d 231 (Pa.
 1967).